Vyacheslav Konstantinovsky

 Vyacheslav Leonidovych Konstantinovsky (born 11 November 1960) is a Ukrainian businessman and politician who served as a People's Deputy of Ukraine from Ukraine's 220th electoral district from 2014 until his resignation in 2017.

 Early life, business and military career

 Vyacheslav Leonidovych Konstantinovsky was born in Kyiv.
 In childhood he was engaged in classical wrestling and held the rank of Master of Sports.
 He has a twin brother, Alexander.
 He entered the catering business in the mid-1980s.
+In the late 1980s, Vyacheslav and Alexander Konstantinovsky emigrated from Soviet Union to Israel under the country's repatriation program.
 He lived in the United States for seven years and then return in Ukraine in 1997.
 Later he took part in the Orange Revolution and Euromaidan.

-Criminal Leonid "Lenya Long" Roitman was convicted in the United States in 2006 for ordering the murder of Vyacheslav Konstantinovsky.
-He was released in 2014.
+Russian mafia figures Leonid "Lenya Long" Roytman and Monya Elson were convicted in the United States in 2006 for their involvement in a plot to murder Vyacheslav Konstantinovsky.
+After release from prison in 2014, Leonid Roytman publicly accused Vyacheslav Konstantinovsky of involvement in several murders in USA and Ukraine and alleged that he had acted as a hitman.
+Photographs subsequently surfaced showing Vyacheslav Konstantinovsky together with Leonid Roytman, with both being identified in accompanying reports as members of Alik Magadan's (real name Oleg Asmakov) criminal gang.
+In an FBI report, Konstantinovsky is identified as a member of certain American gang.